Health Equity Toolkit for Rural and Remote Areas

 The Final Product

-The Health Equity Toolkit for Rural and Remote Communities offers practical, adaptable resources for local health departments to grow their internal capacity for equity work.
+The Health Equity Toolkit for Rural and Remote Areas offers practical, adaptable resources for local health departments to grow their internal capacity for equity work.
 It includes concrete action steps, learning modules, and community-driven strategies that can be integrated over time.

 Crucially, the toolkit isn’t a one-and-done resource—it’s a springboard.
 It supports communities in sustaining their momentum, building on their strengths, and deepening their equity practice long after the final module is complete.